APAture 2026

 And while KSW is grateful for our collaborations with established artists, APAture doesn’t focus on artists who can be described as follows:

-• Your resume is page is long and may include a long list of publishing credentials, getting press in major publications, and/or winning multiple awards (although a few of those accomplishments would be okay!).
+Your resume is pages long and may include a long list of publishing credentials, getting press in major publications, and/or winning multiple awards (although a few of those accomplishments would be okay!).

-• We’ve shown your stuff at multiple APAture events in the past, (though if you have established yourself in one discipline (including past featured artists), and consider yourself emerging in a different discipline (i.e. published poet who is starting to establish themselves as a visual artist), then we’re happy to consider you for the festival
+We’ve shown your stuff at multiple APAture events in the past.
+However, if you have established yourself in one discipline (including past featured artists), and consider yourself emerging in a different discipline (i.e. a published poet who is starting to establish themselves as a visual artist), then we’re happy to consider you for the festival.

-What do you mean when you say Asian/Pacific Islander or Asian Pacific American artists?
+What do you mean when you say Asian/Pacific Islander artists?

-By that we mean artists whose ancestry is from one or more of the following regions: East Asia, Central Asia, Southeast Asia, South Asia, West Asia, the Middle East, and Oceania.
+By that we mean artists whose ancestry is from one or more of the following regions: East Asia, Central Asia, Southeast Asia, South Asia, Southwest Asia, West Asia, North Africa, and Oceania.
 We include multi-ethnic and multi-racial artists with Asian and/or Pacific Islander heritage in our definition.
-Though we understand terms like API or APA have been a source of contention in our communities and we acknowledge that the Pacific Islander identity is often underrepresented and erased under the API or APA umbrella along with many Southeast Asian, South Asian, and SWANA communities, our usage in this festival is not to presume a singular identity but to center the rich and varied art coming from all the communities in this region who are living in the Bay Area.
+Though we understand terms like API or APA have been a source of contention in our communities, and we acknowledge that the Pacific Islander identity is often underrepresented and erased under the API or APA umbrella along with many Southeast Asian, South Asian, and SWANA communities, our usage in this festival is not to presume a singular identity, but rather to center rich and varied art coming from all the communities in this region who are living in the Bay Area.

 Are we still eligible to apply if I’m of Asian and/or Pacific Islander descent but other folks in my group aren’t?